KRMisha/Makefile/README.md

 ### Using a package manager

 For more complex projects, using a package manager is the recommended way to add libraries.
-This method ensures that your libraries are managed identically across platforms.
+This method ensures that your libraries are managed consistently across platforms.

 #### [Conan](https://conan.io/)